Flushing Meadows Corona ParkCurrently Open

 - Ticket Price: Free

 - Time Required: 02:00 Hrs

-- Tags: Art Museum, Museum, Science Museum, Sport, Park, Zoo, Stadium, Botanical Garden, Historical Site, Entertainment, Family And Kids, Lake, Nature, Games
+- Tags: Art Museums, Museums, Science Museums, Sport, Park, Zoo, Stadium, Botanical Garden, Historical Site, Entertainment, Family And Kids, Lake, Nature, Games

 Flushing Meadows Corona Park has been long known as one of the most scenic and serene tourist attractions in the city of New York.
 This park spreads over 898-acres It has a historical, recreational and environmental significance.
 The former dumping ground is also labeled as a "valley of ashes" by F. Scott Fitzgerald in "The Great Gatsby.
 But today, it has become Queens' largest park and has also established itself as New York City's flagship parks.

 It is also the second largest park in New York City.
 That is the reason behind plenty of space available for recreational activities like baseball, soccer, tennis, cricket etc. Do not forget to check out the stunning recreation complex and take a peek into the zoo.
 Take a ride in the boating lake- skate away in the skate park.
 Get enlightened in the art museum or explore plants at the botanical garden.
 Along with all this you also have a science museum, a baseball stadium and a hockey center.
 Flushing Meadows Corona Park continues to draw and delight visitors as it also easily accessible.

 - Wear comfortable footwear, as you may face mud and puddles in the park.

 - Price only for events you see/play, carry an identity proof with you.

 - Grand Central (East, West)

 - Queens Comfort – Chicken and waffles Sandwich